 The answer to the question "Can you put hardwood flooring over tile" is yes!
-This process, while possible, requires careful planning and preparation to ensure that the new flooring is installed properly over the existing tile floor and will last for years with minimal maintenance.
+Just like putting tile over tile or laminate over tile, this process, while possible, requires careful planning and preparation to ensure that the new flooring is installed properly over the existing tile floor and will last for years with minimal maintenance.
 Before fully diving into the process of putting hardwood over tile there are some things you need to know.

 What are the different ways hardwood flooring can be placed over tile?

 Putting wood flooring over existing tile floors is a great way to update the look of your home.
 There are several different ways you can do this, depending on what kind of tile floor and wood floor you have.
 Let's take a look at them.

 One of the most popular methods for hardwood floor installation is having it glued down.
 This method involves applying an adhesive to the back of the hardwood planks and then pressing them firmly into place on top of your existing tile.Click Here to Purchase on Amazon!